WASHINGTON STATE

 Tariffs are often imposed with the intention of protecting domestic production, responding to trade imbalances and/or addressing national security concerns.
 For businesses, tariffs can impact supply chains, business costs and international strategy.

-Action Steps and Strategies
+Action steps and strategies

 The following are strategies your business can use to better understand its tariff exposure and adapt to changing global trade policy.
 Along with the information provided below, download our Tariff Information and Resource Guide summary